DimalMaloku1/LaravelStarterKit/README.md

    php artisan serve
    ```

 Congratulations!
-You now have a basic Laravel project up and running.
+You now have a basic Laravel project up and running using XAMPP.
 Visit `http://localhost:8000` in your web browser to access the application. 🎉

 ## Project Structure 📁